 International Purchases

-– Language barriers may complicate merchant communication
+- Language barriers that make communication difficult

-• Different consumer protection laws may apply
+- Different consumer protection laws that may apply

 Digital Goods and Services